 Making cross-connections?
 Indeed!
 Thanks to our three innovation superheroes for sharing their inspirational approaches.

-Join us at our LocLeaders forum in Seattle on October 17th for the next IdeaLabs session and a chance to become an Innovation Superhero!
+Join us at our LocLeaders forum in Dublin on 7 November for the next IdeaLabs session and a chance to become an Innovation Superhero!’

 Are you interested in attending a LocLeaders IdeaLab?
 Connect with us at email@example.com